ucdavis-bioinformatics-training/2020-Advanced_Single_Cell_RNA_Seq/data_reduction/VDJ.md

 # Immune profiling V(D)J T Cell adn B Cell analysis with 10X

 Human samples and mouse strains of types C57BL/6 and BALB/c have been tested within the 10X genomics system.
-If you use another nouse strain or different organism, then you need to create your own primers and reference sequence.
+If you use another mouse strain or different organism, then you need to create your own primers and reference sequence.

 <div class="figure" style="text-align: center">
 <img src="vdj_figures/read-layout.png" alt="V(D)J" width="80%" />